Today's Articles

 She married the Reverend Stephen Alexander McNeill on July 10, 1916.
 After his sudden death in September 1913, she took over his practice and continued as a sole practitioner.
 She continued to be a lecturer, returned to Topeka in 1925, and addressed a large audience at St. John's A.M.E.
 Church, which she had attended in her youth.

 Lytle told her audience about the progress of African Americans in New York City.
-She shared examples of integration in the schools and government and said of the vision of Marcus Garvey, considered the father of contemporary Black Nationalism.
+She shared examples of integration in the schools and government and spoke of Marcus Garvey's vision, considered the father of contemporary Black Nationalism.
 McNeil died in 1934.
 She continued to be involved in local politics until her death on November 12, 1955.

 To Become a Lawyer